MadStu/connect-4-plus/README.md

 Each move you make decreases your points total, so the least amount of moves it takes to win, the more points you'll keep!

+There is a cheat code you could use, I'm sure you'll find it if you look hard enough through this documentation, but be warned, it comes at a cost!

 Good luck and happy connect 4-ing!

+<sup>PS.
+Will you find the easter eggs?</sup>

 # Planning